brajeshwar/brajeshwar.github.io/_posts/2014/2014-02-23-making-autochrome-v3.md

 ## What we wanted to achieve with Autochrome v3

-We really wanted to push the limit with <a href="http://theme6.com/autochrome/">Autochrome v3</a>.
+We really wanted to push the limit with `Autochrome v3`.
 We knew we needed to do something different so users can achieve more with the third version.
 There were few interim version of Autochrome which were never published but rather thrown away because they were not good enough, not worthy to be the successor of Autochrome v2.

 While continuing and even pushing the envelope on minimalism and simplicity, we knew Autochrome v3 have to be faster, way faster, and have a laser focus on the Photographs and nothing else.

 ## Design